-Büyükada, whose name means ‘Big Island’ in Turkish, certainly does justice to its name since it is the biggest of the nine islands which constitute Princes Islands which are a group of islands near Istanbul.
+Büyükada, whose name means ‘Big Island’ in Turkish, certainly does justice to its name since it is the biggest of the nine islands which constitute Princes Islands which are a group of islands around Istanbul.
 It has an area of around 5 square km or 2 square miles and is a neighbourhood of the Adalar district of Turkey’s Istanbul province.
 Visitors will find that this island has two peaks and the one which is near to the ferry landing is called Isa Tepesi which means Jesus Hill in Turkish.
 In the valley formed between the two hills there lies a church and a monastery of Agios Nikolaos, but apart from that, they can also visit the Greek Orthodox Churches of Panagia, Hagios Demetrios, Franciscan Church of San Pacifico and the Armenian Church of the Surp Astvadzadzin Verapolium.
 There is also a cafe in there which serves up some delicious chips, wine, and sausage sandwiches.

 Burgazada is the third largest of the conglomeration called the Princes Islands.
 There is a singular hill here, which runs across 2 kilometers in here.
 One of the famous Turkish islands near Istanbul, this island is named after a fort, which Demetrius I of Macedon (one of the successors of Alexander the Great) built.
 Visitors here should check out the Sait Faik Abasıyanık museum, which is named after a writer of the above name as he used Burgazada as a common setting for his works.
-While the island has been a residence for Greek minority, but in the 20th century onwards have shifted their base to this paradise which happens to be one of the best islands near Istanbul Turkey.
+While the island has been a residence for Greek minority, many from 20th century onwards have shifted their base to this paradise which happens to be one of the best islands near Istanbul Turkey.